interbit/interbit/docs/gitbook/getting-started/README.md

 # Getting Started

+This section demonstrates how to install the Interbit SDK, install its dependencies, build the SDK's modules, and create and run a demonstration application.
+Once complete, you have everything you need to start developing with Interbit!

 Review the prerequisites and setup instructions in their entirety.
 Install any missing prerequisites before installing Interbit.

-#### Version Requirements
+## Version requirements

-To develop Interbit applications, your development environment will need the following software:
+To develop Interbit applications, your development environment needs the following software:

 * <a href="https://nodejs.org" target="_blank">Node.js</a> 8.6 or higher
 * <a href="https://nodejs.org" target="_blank">NPM</a> 5.8 or higher

-#### Recommended
-We also recommend the following npm packages for developing Interbit applications, although they are not required:
+We also recommend the following, optional npm packages for developing Interbit
+applications:

 * <a href="https://babeljs.io" target="_blank">Babel</a> 6 or higher  (eventually 7)
 * <a href="https://lernajs.io/" target="_blank">Lerna</a> 2.5.1 or higher
 * <a href="https://mochajs.org/" target="_blank">Mocha</a> 3.3 or higher
 * <a href="https://facebook.github.io/jest/" target="_blank">Jest</a> 20.0.4 (specifically)

+## Useful skills
-Familiarity with the following technologies, tools, and concepts will greatly accelerate your ability to develop on Interbit:
+Familiarity with the following technologies, tools, and concepts greatly accelerates your ability to develop on Interbit:

-* JavaScript
+* JavaScript, especially ECMAScript 6 (ES6)
 * <a href="https://nodejs.org" target="_blank">Node.js</a> & npm
 * <a href="https://redux.js.org" target="_blank">Redux</a>
 * Functional Programming